 Files uploaded to Egnyte are encrypted with keys that are unique to each customer.
 By default, Egnyte manages this encryption key and follows best practices to secure, store, and manage these keys for our customers.
-However, some customers want a greater level of control where they can manage, rotate and store their encryption keys themselves.
+However, some customers want a higher level of control where they can manage, rotate, and store their encryption keys themselves.

 Egnyte Key Management SM (EKM) is an option that allows customers to manage encryption keys themselves using a 3rd-party cloud service.
 External key management systems typically utilize HSM (Hardware Security Modules) for secure management, storage, and rotation of encryption keys.
 Egnyte currently integrates with the following external key management systems customers can select from:

 - Microsoft Azure Key Vault

-Managing your own keys can provide an additional layer of security and privacy, but with these benefits also come responsibilities:
+Managing your keys can provide an additional layer of security and privacy, but with these benefits also come responsibilities:

 - If you lose your encryption keys, you will not be able to decrypt any data encrypted with those lost keys

 - If your key management provider is unavailable, you will not be able to decrypt your data until the provider is back again

-Before configuring your Egnyte account with an external key management solution, you should work with your your key management provider to ensure that you are following best practices for protecting your keys.
+Before configuring your Egnyte account with an external key management solution, you should work with your key management provider to ensure that you are following best practices for protecting your keys.